heroku/platform-api/README.md

 As you can see, any action that needs a request body takes it as a plain Ruby object, as the final parameter of the method call.

-Let continue by deploying a sample app.
+Let's continue by deploying a sample app.
 We'll use the [Geosockets](https://github.com/heroku-examples/geosockets) example app:

 ```bash